Modern Slavery and Human Trafficking Statement for the Financial Year 2021

 - FLEETCOR UK and Europe Whistleblowing Policy

-Through our whistleblowing policy staff have the opportunity to report any unethical or illegal behaviours, such as modern slavery, through anonymous reporting to the Head of Compliance.
-Our Head of Compliance will independently investigate any report submitted.
-We have had no concerns raised by our employees regarding modern slavery throughout 2018.
+Through our whistleblowing policy staff have the opportunity to report unethical or illegal behaviours, such as Modern Slavery, through anonymous reporting to the Director of Compliance.
+Our Director of Compliance will independently investigate any report submitted.

-Key Performance Indicators (KPls)
+Key Performance Indicators (KPIs)

-Modern slavery, human trafficking and forced labour continue to be one of the great human rights issues of our time.
-With thousands of victims of this despicable crime throughout the UK alone, it is critical that businesses act responsibly and work collaboratively to support the aspiration of eradicating this criminal activity from our society. epyx Limited remains committed to evidencing its ongoing compliance with its obligations in relation to modern slavery and will continue to monitor practices and policies to identify areas where improvements should be made.
+Modern Slavery, human trafficking and forced labour continue to be one of the great human rights issues of our time.
+With thousands of victims of this crime throughout the UK alone, it is critical that businesses act responsibly and work collaboratively to support the aspiration of eradicating this criminal activity from our society.